Howdy Doody: The Canadian Howdy Doody Show

 The Canadian Howdy Doody Show was produced by the Canadian Broadcasting Corporation, and first aired on November 15, 1954.
 The CBC built its own Doodyville in a Toronto studio, and the show was set in Canada's north.
 It was more low-budget than its American counterpart, with less raucous plots and fewer villainous villains, as well as a more educational orientation.

 Most of the puppet characters, including Phineas T. Bluster, the cranky mayor and chief killjoy of Doodyville, Dilly Dally, a foolish carpenter who was usually the butt of Bluster's plots, Flub-a-dub, a beast with a duck's head, cat's whiskers, and the parts of several other animals, Heidi Doody, Howdy's sister, and Howdy himself, of course, were retained from the U.S. production.

 But it had some major differences from its American cousin.
-Other puppets included Percival, a parrot, and Mr. X, who zipped through time and space in his "whatsis box," traits that British-based expatriate Sydney Newman is believed to have loved so much as to inspire him to create such a character of his own in the UK, creating what has since become the Guinness World Record holder for the longest-running science-fiction television series: Doctor Who.
+Other puppets included Percival, a parrot, and Mr. X, who zipped through time and space in his "whatsis box".
 The show had Howdy and Clarabell, but most of the human performers differed in the CBC version.
 There was no Buffalo Bob, for instance.
 The show's host was Timber Tom, a forest ranger, played by Peter Mews.

 Mews later appeared in the films The Unforeseen, Folio and First Performance.
 He also appeared on television in the 1954 production of Delilah, and the 1974 mini-series The National Dream.
 One of his most notable works was as Matthew Cuthbert in the Charlottetown Festival's production of Anne of Green Gables, which he played for over twenty years.
 Peter Mews died on November 24, 1984, at the age of 63.